Bites of beef tartare with caviar

 1 jar of sour cream

-60 g Belgian sturgeon caviar
+60 g Belgian caviar from sturgeon

 Preparation method